tgvashworth/tgvashworth.github.io/_posts/2015-05-12-technical-debt.md

 ### Identifying debt

-Technical debt is the sum of all the constraints, the trade-offs and compromises made, in every piece of work by every engineer since the beginning of a project.
+Your technical debt is the sum of the trade-offs and compromises still present in your code.
 It means done but hacky; shipped but imperfect; working but cumbersome.
+It can appear organically over time or very suddenly.
+It slows your team down and detracts from the value you can provide.

 However, it does *not* mean things you don't like, don't understand or believe to be too complex.
 They are not necessarily technical debt; you'll need to be a bit more objective!